Best Practices and Solutions for Minimizing EMI

 Noise coupling can either be conducted (through PCB traces) or radiated (over the air).
 Radiated noise coupling can be addressed by putting metal covers (known as shield cans) over certain devices or areas of the circuit.
 Cans with through-hole terminations are readily available in standard shapes and sizes or can be made custom.
 Once the right can is found, the PCB must be designed with corresponding mounting holes, electrically connected to the ground plane.

-Using a throughboard shielding can add greater complexity to the assembly process.
-If all the other devices populating the PCB are surface mount, then soldering a through-hole shield requires a separate process, using either wave or hand soldering.
-This extra operation adds extra costs and may also create more EMI.
-Termination pins relating to these through-hole cans can also act as antennas.
+By using a throughboard shielding can, you can add greater complexity to the assembly process.
+If all the other devices populating the PCB are surface mount, then soldering a through-hole shield requires a separate process, using either wave, selective, or hand soldering.
+This extra operation adds extra costs and may also create more EMI problems, as the through-hole terminations of the pin shield can also act as antennas.

 Surface mount clips offer a solution.

 Clips are available in different sizes and styles.
 Choose the level of retention force according to the application.
-If the metal can needs to be removed on a regular basis to access the circuitry inside, it is best to select clips with the lower retention force.
+If the metal shield needs to be removed for testing or debugging on a regular basis to access the circuitry inside, it is best to select clips with the lower retention force.
 For systems that are likely to be exposed to more extreme conditions involving heavy shocks and vibrational forces, the higher retention level is recommended.